Igglybuff/awesome-piracy/readme.md

 - [Tixati](https://tixati.com/) Lightweight torrent client for Windows and Linux
 - [PicoTorrent](https://picotorrent.org/) Lightweight and minimalistic torrent client for Windows
 - [FrostWire](https://www.frostwire.com/) FrostWire is a Free and open-source BitTorrent client first released in September 2004, as a fork of LimeWire.
-- [BitComet](https://www.bitcomet.com/en) BitComet is a cross-protocol BitTorrent, HTTP and FTP client written in C++.

 ### Seedboxes
 - [/r/seedboxes](https://www.reddit.com/r/seedboxes) A place to discuss seedboxes and everything related to them.